-Note: The name of this peak is a singular noun: "Saint Mary," not be confused with the plural version in the nearby Mission Range, "East Saint Marys Peak."
-This is the way they are designated by the USGS and should be referred to as such.
+Note: The name of this peak is a singular noun: "Saint Mary Peak," not be confused with the plural version in the nearby Mission Range, "East Saint Mary's Peak."

-Turn right (north) and go for .5 mile, then turn left (west) onto FR 739. (the first left)
+Turn right (north) and go for .5 mile, taking the first left (west) onto FR 739.

 In less than a mile the road forks.
 Take the right (north) fork onto St. Mary Peak Road.
 Follow it for 10.3 miles to its end.

 You will pass a couple of unsigned turns before reaching the end.
 Stay to the left both times.

 The trailhead is accessible year-round by snow machine, and seasonally by vehicle, typically ~May through ~November of most years.

 From the trailhead, 99% of parties follow the well-maintained trail 3.5 miles to the summit.
 Along the lower third of the trail is a spring that one can use to fill up water bottles.
 The spring is off the left side of the trail and has been modified with an old trough.
 This is a good place for a "shake down" break and to get ready for the climb ahead.

 The trail slowly gains elevation before it starts traversing along the saddle of the southeast ridge, where the summit comes into view.
 After this the trail switchbacks relentlessly along the open south face and along the southeast ridge to the summit.

 One of the unique features of this climb is the open-air toilet situated somewhat between the summit benchmark and the lookout tower, overlooking McCalla lakes and the Bitterroot Valley.
 It is probably the most amazing view you'll ever have while sitting on the toilet!
 (The primary purpose, of course, is to be utilized by the lookout volunteer).